Updated: Dec 14, 2020

 What are Sattva Rajas Tamas made of?

 No instrument invented by mankind, or even the senses present within the human body can measure or even perceive the 3 gunas in their natural state.
-They can only be perceived by increasing the subtleness of the mind as a master sensory organ ( all the senses feed their knowledge to the mind) by the practice of yoga to an extent that it matches the properties of the 3 gunas as they are present in prakriti.
+They can only be perceived by increasing the subtleness of the mind as a master sensory organ (all the senses feed their knowledge to the mind) by the practice of yoga to an extent that it matches the subtleness of the 3 gunas as they are present in prakriti.
 Such a mind can see the color and other properties associated with the three gunas.
-The particular color of an object is the result of a particular frequency of waves it emits on being energised from within ( matter is itself a form of condensed energy).
-All the three gunas project three different colors when they are energised with rajas, or prana; yellow for sattva, red for rajas, and black for tamas.
+The particular color of an object is the result of a particular frequency of waves it emits on being energized from within (matter is itself a form of condensed energy).
+All the three gunas project three different colors when they are energized with rajas, or prana; yellow for sattva, red for rajas, and black for tamas.
 Sattva exhibits longer wavelength but shorter amplitude, rajas gives out shorter wavelength but higher amplitude, and tamas is associated with irregular wavelength and shorter amplitude.

 Personality explained as per 3 Gunas Yoga